KelliExMachina/nrif/README.md

 ## Data-Preparation

-There are basically two stages for my project: 1) face detection and 2) emotional detection.
-I will train a cascade classifier from OpenCV and use the Viola & Jones method for the face detection.  (this is to be performed in a project prior to the capstone kickoff).
+There are basically two stages for the project: 1) face detection and 2) emotional detection.
+I will train a cascade classifier from OpenCV and use the Viola & Jones method for the face detection.

-For the second step (this project), I will match the face image (using Eigenfaces or Fisherfaces method) to an image in a SQLite database, built from the Tufts Face Database.
+For the second step, I will match the face image (using thecFisherfaces method) to an image in a PostgreSQL database, built from the Tufts Face Database.
 For the closest matching image, I will use the Softmax activation function to assign a probability for the particular emotion.

-Drop the second dataset if there is no response from the source by project kickoff.
+Specifically:

+Load the image dataset into a PostgreSQL database
+Programatically 'label' the images
+Split into train and test sets
+Load each train image and:

+1. Resize the image
+2. Convert to grayscale
+3. Detect face boundary with cascade classifier
+4. Save the face boundary (ROI) to be passed to the second function.
+5. Call the FisherFaces classifier on the train roi image.
+6. Use the resulting trained model to predict on the test data.

 In order to protect the data, I will implement EncryptedPickle to protect the model and data while in use.
-The database content and metadata will be encrypted with the SQLCipher extension.
+The database content and metadata are encrypted with the SQLCipher extension.

-Images will be converted to grayscale during the verification process.
+Images are converted to grayscale during the verification process.

 ## Modeling